-- Get a certificate without private key protection (just make sure it is machine-based, otherwise it won't be accessible before logging on). - Instead of using Start Before Logon, log on to the PC using cached credentials, make the VPN connection, and-using the "stay connected at logoff" feature-logoff/logon with the VPN established to complete the domain logon.
+- Get a certificate without private key protection.
+Make sure it is machine-based; otherwise it will not be accessible before logging on). - Instead of using Start Before Logon, log on to the PC using cached credentials, make the VPN connection, and-using the "stay connected at logoff" feature-logoff/logon with the VPN established to complete the domain logon.